mathspp/mathspp/pages/02.blog/beating-linkedin-queens-with-python/item.md

         if not is_black(img.getpixel((x1 + delta, y1 + delta))):
             break
         delta += 1
-    else:  # If we left the grid without finding a non-black pixel, grid n is 0. return 0
+    else:  # If we left the grid without finding a non-black pixel, error. raise RuntimeError("Can't find a non-black pixel in the grid!")

     # To count the number of cells along each direction we slice the image, determine
     # whether each pixel in the slice is black or not, and then use `groupby` to group